 La Pelosa beach in Stintino

 La Pelosa in Stintino is one of Sardinia’s most beautiful and photographed beaches.
-This small beach with beautiful, fine sand and shallow, transparent waters is a favorite spot for locals and tourists.
-And it’s easy to see why: it is namely incredibly scenic.
+This small beach with beautiful, fine sand and shallow, transparent waters is a favorite spot for locals and tourists, and it’s easy to see why: it is incredibly scenic.

-Unfortunately, its popularity caused much damage in the last couple of decades.
-Mainly because its surface has constantly been receding.
-Therefore, to protect it, local authorities have implemented rules, including booking your visit in advance.
+Unfortunately, its popularity has caused much damage in the last couple of decades, mainly because its surface has constantly been receding.
+Therefore, local authorities have implemented rules to protect it, including booking your visit in advance.

 La Pelosa beach in Stintino